not-magic/Open309/README.md

 If the collar is printed I would recommend using a random seam position, and lightly sanding the collar.
 This will prevent a noticeable bump in collar shape.
 I print the collar upside down with supports, which creates some pretty bad surface quality that is entirely hidden by the mounting plate.

-There are two collar variations, one with ridges, to minimize support contacts that may be easier to print, and a flat version.
+There are two collar variations, one with ridges, to minimize support contacts that may be easier to remove supports, and a flat version.
+The jury is out if the ridges help much, it produces fewer but harder to remove supports.

 ## Tweaking the design.